Free-The-C0d3/Ebola-DDoS/README.md

 If I Found Anyone Who Sell This Script

-I'll Stop Upgrade And Delete This Script
+I'll Stop Update And Delete This Script

-If Somebody Sell This, Let Me Know :)
+If Somebody Try To Selling This, Send Report To Me  :)

 -----------------------------------------------------------------